-Khloe Kardashian ‘Can’t Find One F*ck To Give’ In Tiny Silver Bikini
+Khloe Kardashian 'Can't Find One F*ck To Give' In Tiny Silver Bikini

 Khloe posted a very similar shot to her Instagram feed a few hours earlier.
 She posed in the same metallic bikini, that time alongside her big sister Kourtney Kardashian.

-The photo was taken from a little further away and showed the mom of three sunbathing on Khloe’s right in an equally skimpy orange bikini.
-She lifted her right arm and looked at the camera as they relaxed on outdoors next to a patch of grass.
+The photo was taken from a little further away and showed the mom of three sunbathing on Khloe's right in an equally skimpy orange bikini.
+She lifted her right arm and looked at the camera as they relaxed outdoors next to a patch of grass.

 "Stay hydrated.
 We heard there's a drought," Khloe captioned that snap.